Parent Triggering Event definition

 Parent Triggering Event shall be deemed to have occurred if: (a) Parent shall have failed to include in the Proxy Statement the Parent Board Recommendation or shall have made a Parent Board Adverse Recommendation Change; (b) the Parent Board shall have failed to publicly reaffirm the Parent Board Recommendation within ten (10) calendar days after the Company so requests in writing (it being understood that the Parent Board will have no obligation to make such reaffirmation on more than two (2) separate occasions); (c) the Parent Board or any committee thereof shall have approved, endorsed or recommended any Acquisition Proposal; (d) following the date of this Agreement, Parent shall have entered into any letter of intent or similar document or any Contract relating to any Acquisition Proposal (other than an Acceptable Confidentiality Agreement); or (e) Parent or any director or officer of Parent shall have willfully and intentionally breached the provisions set forth in Section 4.4 or Section 5.3 of this Agreement.

-Parent Triggering Event shall be deemed to have occurred if: (a) Parent shall have failed to include in the Proxy Statement the Parent Board Recommendation, shall have made a Parent Board Adverse Recommendation Change, (b) the Parent Board shall have failed to publicly reaffirm the Parent Board Recommendation within ten Business Days after the Company so requests in writing; (c) the Parent Board or any committee thereof shall have publicly approved, endorsed or recommended any Acquisition Proposal; or (d) Parent shall have entered into any letter of intent or similar document relating to any Acquisition Proposal (other than a confidentiality agreement permitted pursuant to Section 4.4); or (e) Parent has breached the provisions of Section 4.4.
+Parent Triggering Event shall be deemed to have occurred if: (a) Parent shall have failed to include in the Proxy Statement the Parent Board Recommendation or shall have made a Parent Board Adverse Recommendation Change; (b) the Parent Board or any committee thereof shall have publicly approved, endorsed or recommended any Acquisition Proposal (or shall have not publicly recommended against any Acquisition Proposal that is a tender offer or exchange offer within five Business Days after the commencement thereof); or (c) Parent shall have entered into any letter of intent or Contract or similar document contemplating or otherwise relating to any Acquisition Proposal (other than a confidentiality agreement permitted pursuant to Section 4.4).